 Sattvic foodstuffs are generally those living at the top of the food chain where much of the life force comes directly from the sun.
 Other foods include milk, rice, barley, wheat, cream cheese, butter, lentils, and almonds.
 For the diabetic, a sattvic diet rich in whole foods, low in fat, salt, sugar, minimally processed and that which is grown directly under the sun is generally found to be beneficial in helping to maintain blood sugar levels and a healthy heart.

 The Secret to Life Is Finding the Right Balance in Everything You Do

 Balance is at the core of the practice of yoga in every aspect of our lives.
 The practice we do on the mat can help teach us how to strike a balance in our increasingly busy and stressful lives.
 In fact, the busier our lives become, the more we really need something like yoga to help us find some balance and maintain a sense of equilibrium in body and mind.

 As a yoga teacher since 2001, there have been many people come to yoga and derive great benefit from it.
 Experience of my own yoga practice, since becoming diabetic, has shown how powerful it can be.
 From effectively lowering blood sugar, reducing stress levels, and improving general fitness to an entire shift in thinking and mindset.
 With a mindful and steady approach, yoga can be a powerful tool for you too in strengthening the mind and body, helping to maintain good sugar levels and boost the immune system for general good health.
 Regardless of current fitness levels or shape of body, yoga can be for you.
 With specialized knowledge you can be guided to work at a level that is suitable for your body, and with lasting results.

-Please get in touch to make an enquiry about classes, 1-1 tuition, or workshops.
+If you are diabetic or care for someone who is diabetic, please get in touch to make an enquiry about classes, 1-1 tuition, or workshops.